ye8303019/kritchie.github.io/_posts/2017-06-26-science-papers-engine-2.markdown

 <i>(Source: [TheHockeyNews](http://www.thehockeynews.com/news/article/get-ready-for-a-lot-of-mistakes-to-be-made-on-july-1))</i>
 <br/><br/>

-Of course, the reality is much more complex than that, but in the end it’s all about trying to extract some meaning or information from text.
+Of course, the reality is much more complex than that and you would have to look at more things than simply words, but in the end it’s all about trying to extract some meaning or information from text.

 ## Pre-Processing